 Konjufca, J., & workshop Based on a five step model including

-Cakolli, L. (2023).
+Cakolli, L. (2023). event for self-awareness, career exploration, school

-Effectiveness of • • •
+Effectiveness of career and and career paths, real encounters, and

-career guidance self-exploratio •
+career guidance decision-making, the career guidance

-workshops on the n · workshop combined lectures, discussions,
+workshops on the n workshop combined lectures, discussions,

 career individual activities, and pair and group work.

 self-efficacy, Students were found to have increased

 outcome self-efficacy and goal-clarity after the event.

 expectations, and

 career goals of

 adolescents: an

 intervention study.

 International

 Journal of

 Adolescence and

 Youth, 28(1),

-2281421.
-(Link)
+2281421. ( Link )